dduan/duan.ca/articles/2022/12/10/lazy-mastodon.md

 4. Ok, you ssh into your Droplet, the first thing you see is a guided CLI experience for setting things up.
    Don't go through it just yet!
 For me, my root domain `duan.ca` hosts an entirely different site.
 So I have to pick a subdomain to host Mastodon.
 Make sure you set up an A record in your website's DNS for your chosen subdomain.
-If this record isn't set up, the set up will fail when it tries to get an certificate from Let's Encrypt.
+If this record isn't read, the guided setup will fail when it tries to get an certificate from Let's Encrypt.
-5. Unless you want to buy a new DNS service from Digital Ocean, your A record should be set with your existing DNS server provider!
+5. Unless you want to buy a new DNS service from DigitalOcean, your A record should be configured with your existing DNS server provider!
 I needed a few minutes to un-confuse myself about this fact.
-Digital Ocean's documentation made it really hard to discover this fact.
+DigitalOcean's documentation makes it really hard to discover this fact.
-6. The only thing you need to get right is your subdomain, and DNS record for it.
-In the rest of the guided setup experience, you can make mistakes, and fix them later.
+6. The only thing you need to get right is your subdomain, and the DNS record for it.
+In the rest of the guided setup, you can make mistakes, and you can fix them later.
-7. I used an S3 bucket for media.
-S3's UX is kind of terrible, so if you are doing it for the first time, good luck.
+7. I used an s3 bucket for media. s3's UX is kind of terrible, so if you are doing it for the first time, good luck.
-8. Instead of "admin", choose your Mastodon username right then, and there.
+8. Instead of "admin", choose your Mastodon username in the setup guide.
 This user does not have special privilege for the site anyways, despite what the default name suggests.
 After this step, the guide will provide you with a password, take note of that if you want to log in with this user later :)
 9. Again, you could figure out how to get an STMP server to send emails on your Mastodon instance's behalf.